-So, by now you’re probably thinking, "How do I find out if there’s a sex offender near me?”
-The answer is a lot easier than you think.
+So, by now you probably wonder how you can trace a sex offender in your area.
+The answer is a lot easier than you might have expected.
 Taking into account public notification requirement laws and the Internet, which makes information available to all, it has become more and more difficult for Florida sex offenders to conceal themselves from the public.

 A Single County Sex Offender Search

-Some Florida counties also keep their own records of sex offenders residing within their boundaries, and you can search their database as well.
-A great example is the interactive map
+Some Florida counties also operate their own registries of sex offenders which cover their jurisdiction, and you can search these databases.
+These databases can usually be accessed through the local sheriff's website.
+A great example is the interactive map (https://gisweb.miamidade.gov/